hbc/DataC-shell-genomics/lessons/02_searching_files.md

 The redirection command for putting something in a file is `>`

-Let's try it out and put all the sequences that contain 'TTATCCGGATTTATTGGGTTTAAAGGGT' from all the files in to another file called 'good-data.txt'
+Let's try it out and put all the sequences that contain 'TTATCCGGATTTATTGGGTTTAAAGGGT' from all the files in to another file called `bad_reads.txt`

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt

 The prompt should sit there a little bit, and then it should look like nothing happened.
 But type `ls`.
-You should have a new file called good-data.txt.
+You should have a new file called `bad_reads.txt`.
 Take a look at it and see if it has what you think it should.

 If we use '>>', it will append to rather tha overwrite a file.
 This can be useful for